 The information provided here has not been independently reviewed.

 Please note that investing in unit shares involves a certain amount of risk.
 Investments can fall in value or lose all of their value.
-An investment fund is generally considered to represent a higher risk investment than a UCITS.
-The greater risk associated with investment funds is a result of its broader investment limits which could result in less risk distribution than in a UCITS.
+An alternative investment fund is generally considered to represent a higher risk investment than a UCITS.
+The greater risk associated with alternative investment funds is a result of its broader investment limits which could result in less risk distribution than in a UCITS.

 Funds' investment returns are generally presented as nominal returns.
 Investment returns on Stefnir's website and promotional material connected to the funds show nominal returns, unless otherwise stated.
 All returns are calculated in Icelandic krónur.